Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

 ### Step 4: Set Up CloudFront for Content Distribution
 1. Go to the **CloudFront** console.
-2. Create a new CloudFront distribution and point it to your S3 bucket.
+2. Create a new CloudFront distribution and point it to your S3 bucket’s static **website hosting endpoint.** (May receive a prompt to select this.)
 3. Enable HTTPS and customize cache settings.
 (Ensures secure and encrypted content delivery).
+4. Under Viewer Protocol Policy:
+   - Select Redirect HTTP to HTTPS or HTTPS Only for security.
+### Step 4.5: Request an SSL Certificate in AWS Certificate Manager
+1. Under "Custom SSL certificate - optional", choose **"Request Certificate"**
+    > **Note:** May also do this by going to the AWS Certificate Manager (ACM) console
+2. Select Request a public certificate > Enter your domain name > DNS validation > Request
+3. Wait for validation (can take a few minutes to hours)
+4. Back in the **CloudFront distribution** > Assign the new **ACM certificate** for encrypted communication.

 ### Step 5: Configure DNS Records in Route 53
 After your CloudFront distribution is set up, update your DNS records so that your domain directs visitors to your website: